unsubd/goget/README.md

   2. `-url` : The url of a file (or an index that serves up an HTML with a list of file URLs) to be downloaded
   3. `-resume` : Resume a download if possible. `-resume=true`
   4. `-r` : Recursion Depth to be used in case of downloading an Index.
 If the depth = 2, the current list of files and files one level down will be downloaded.
+  5. `-o` : Output Directory.
+If the directory does not exist, it will be created.

 ###### Demo
 ![](Demo-new.gif)